You have one or two marketing campaigns that are flopping grandly. Do you wonder what is happening?

-Our favorite public figure from the financial world is Dave Ramsey because he is not monotone in his presentation.
+My favorite public figure from the financial world is Dave Ramsey because he is not monotone in his presentation.
 He uses his southern charm to talk with his callers but is not afraid to show his angry side when needed.
 Aside from being informational and inspiring, his radio show is very entertaining.
-We listen to an hour of it in the office – and it goes by in a breeze.
+I listen to an hour of it in the office – and it goes by in a breeze.

 Try to steal from Dave Ramsey and bring more personality to your sales and marketing copy.

-#4: No Calls To Action
+#4: No Calls to Action

 Most people are reactive instead of proactive.
-For you, that means that not only must you show them the value of your products, you also must guide through the process of buying.
+For you, that means that not only must you show them the value of your products, you also must guide them through the process of buying.
 Tell them the what’s, why’s, and how’s of your offer.
 And then tell them where and when they should close the deal.

 Always have a call-to-action.
 The worst thing your market can do is say no. And thus far, no death has been directly caused by rejection.
-So you will be fine.
+So, you will be fine.

 #5: Unorganized Selling Points

 If your advertisements don’t tell a coherent story, you can easily frustrate – and turning off – your target audience.
-And that is the reason why your copy must be clear, concise, and easy-to-understand.
+And that is the reason your copy must be clear, concise, and easy-to-understand.